0xksure/ainft/README.md

 - [ ] User can mint randomly or pick an NFT
 - [ ] All NFTs in collections can use the same execution client
 - [ ] All NFTs use the same compute mint
+- [ ] Make sure that the program is initialized before being able to create collection